Posted by Larry Dorminy | Posted on 07-15-2013

 This section of the Eastern Florida Waterway has long been designated as an AICW Problem Stretch due to persistent shoaling, as well as having a Navigation Alert due to a relocated marker at the southern end of AICW/Bakers Haulover Inlet intersection.

 Note the use of the description “severe shoaling” in the article below, cherry picked from the latest Local Notice to Mariners!
-Clearly, mariners whose vessel draws 3 feet or more should time their passage of these troubled waters for mid to high tide!
+Clearly, captains whose vessels draws 3 feet or more should time their passage of these troubled waters for mid to high tide!

 FLORIDA-ATLANTIC INTRACOASTAL WATERWAY-BAKERS HAULOVER INLET: Shoaling.